jorodgrz/GW_Formation_Channels_ML/README.md

 # Gravitational Wave Formation Channels Research

-This repository contains research code for investigating gravitational-wave formation channels using population-synthesis simulators (COMPAS, COSMIC, SEVN planned) combined with physics-informed modeling, simulation-based inference (SBI), and domain-adaptation techniques.
+This repository contains research code for investigating gravitational-wave formation channels using population-synthesis simulators (COMPAS, COSMIC, POSYDON planned) combined with physics-informed modeling, simulation-based inference (SBI), and domain-adaptation techniques.

 ### Research Question

-How can a physics-informed deep learning architecture use an ensemble of population-synthesis codes (COMPAS, COSMIC, SEVN) as Bayesian priors to jointly perform simulation-based inference and domain adaptation on gravitational-wave data, thereby quantifying both **epistemic uncertainty** (stellar-evolution model disagreement) and **aleatoric uncertainty** (detector noise) in formation-channel likelihoods?
+How can a physics-informed deep learning architecture use an ensemble of population-synthesis codes (COMPAS, COSMIC, POSYDON) as Bayesian priors to jointly perform simulation-based inference and domain adaptation on gravitational-wave data, thereby quantifying both **epistemic uncertainty** (stellar-evolution model disagreement) and **aleatoric uncertainty** (detector noise) in formation-channel likelihoods?

 The architecture is considered **falsified** if: